 Gynecological signs and symptoms that may require medical attention

-Consult your health care provider if you have any of the following symptoms:
+See your health care provider if you have any of these symptoms:

 Bleeding between periods

 Frequent and urgent need to urinate, or a burning sensation during urination

 Abnormal vaginal bleeding

 Bleeding after menopause